-We hide and cover, like Adam and Eve after the Fall, we have spent much time seeking to hide from the gaze of God and from the gaze of other people.
-We build fences for a reason: there are socially accepted norms for what is appropriate to display or communicate in public.
+First, I think it’s helpful to acknowledge that we try to avoid being exposed.
+Just like Adam and Eve, we spend a lot of time seeking to hide from the gaze of God and from the gaze of other people.
+We build fences for a reason: there are socially accepted norms for what is appropriate to display or communicate in public, but we often times move past the appropriate and wise to the controlling and sinful.
 We seek to make ourselves look better to other people, to hide from and cover what we really are.

-Think about the last job interview you had or resume you put together.
-While I’m not suggesting you should try to reveal your worst attributes in your next interview or talk about your deepest sin at the next staff meeting, some of these things give insight about our tendency to cover and hide what we truly are.
+For exampled, think about the last job interview you had or resume you put together.
+Were you honest?
+How about the last mistake you made and were found out by someone else.
+How did you react?
+Was it with humble ownership of fault or frantic denial of responsibility?
+These are important indicators for us as we discern whether we truly Fear God or fear being exposed by man by escaping.